Linde beats profit expectations, misses on sales

-LONDON (Reuters) - German industrial gases group Linde (LING.DE), which is striving for an $80 billion merger with U.S. peer Praxair (PX.N), reported third-quarter core earnings above analysts’ forecasts and confirmed its sales and earnings targets for 2017.
+LONDON, Oct 27 (Reuters) - German industrial gases group Linde, which is striving for an $80 billion merger with U.S. peer Praxair, reported third-quarter core earnings above analysts’ forecasts and confirmed its sales and earnings targets for 2017.

 Sales slipped 1 percent to 4.21 billion euros, missing the Reuters poll average of 4.25 billion.